My mother bought some Tiger Twin alcohol markers from her local Tiger store and was so impressed with them that she bought me some too!

 The colours are vibrant and smooth.
 They are not refillable and there does not appear to be any option for replaceable nibs.

-The Tiger Twin Alcohol Markers cost £2 for 3 pens, here in the UK.
-This makes them cheaper than any other brand I have seen for sale here.
+As of 2015, the Tiger Twin Alcohol Markers cost £2 for 3 pens, here in the UK.
+This makes them cheaper than any other brand I have seen for sale here. (see 2019 update at bottom of the page)

 Each packet contains pens that end in number 1, 4 and 7.
 So the blues are 41, 44 and 47 and the reds are 21,24 and 27.
 The available packs are red/pink, blues, greens, yellow/orange, purples and grey/black.